 Here are a few facts about addiction:

-Part of JAAN’s mission is to increase the understanding that addiction is a disease, not a moral failure or simple lack of willpower, and a devastating struggle no one chooses to have to battle.
+A central part of JAAN’s mission is to increase the understanding that addiction is a disease, not a moral failure or simple lack of willpower, and a devastating struggle no one chooses to have to battle.

 Jews are among the 21 million people grappling with substance use disorder every hour of every day.
 Increasing numbers of Jewish families and individuals find themselves struggling to understand, confront, and live with this disease.
 At the same time, many of these families and individuals feel alone and isolated.